-Thus, it may be helpful to consider the financial cycle in relation to activities that take place before, during and after the fiscal year, as set out in Appendix B. In this way, it can be seen how each element contributes to parliamentary review and approval of government spending for a given fiscal year and takes place over several calendar years.
-Each of the elements noted below will be discussed in more detail in later sections.
+Thus, it may be helpful to consider the financial cycle in relation to activities that take place before, during and after the fiscal year, as illustrated in Figure 1 below.
+In this way, it can be seen how each element contributes to parliamentary review and approval of government spending for a given fiscal year and takes place over several calendar years.
+Each of the elements noted in sections 4.1 to 4.3 will be discussed in more detail in later sections of this HillStudy.